NextPr0gram/NextPr0gram/README.md

 # 💫 About Me:
 🔭 I’m a student at Aston university, Birmingham.
-Currently I am working on a team project which is about an E-Commerce Platform.
-It is a year-long team project for the CS2TP module at Aston University.<br>💻 I’m looking for a placement next year in software engineering or web development in UK.<br>
+Currently I am studying in final year, and also looking for graduate opportunities after my degree.<br>

 ## 🌐 Socials: